 - The main thing this file does is define a system foo.
-It also contains other Lisp forms, which we'll examine below. - Besides Lisp source files, this system contains a :module component named "mod", which is a collection of three Lisp source files 'utils.lisp', 'reader.lisp', 'cooker.lisp' and 'data.raw' - Note that the :static-file does not have an implicit file type, unlike the Lisp source files. - This files will be located in a subdirectory of the main code directory named 'mod/' (this location could have been overridden to be in the same directory, or in a different subdirectory; see the discussion of the :pathname option in Section 6.3 [The defsystem grammar], page 15).
+It also contains other Lisp forms, which we'll examine below. - Besides Lisp source files, this system contains a :module component named "mod", which is a collection of three Lisp source files utils.lisp, reader.lisp, cooker.lisp and data.raw - Note that the :static-file does not have an implicit file type, unlike the Lisp source files. - This files will be located in a subdirectory of the main code directory named mod/ (this location could have been overridden to be in the same directory, or in a different subdirectory; see the discussion of the :pathname option in Section 6.3 [The defsystem grammar], page 16).

-- The :serial t says that each sub-component of mod depends on the previous components, so that 'cooker.lisp' depends-on 'utils.lisp', which depends-on 'reader.lisp'.
-Also 'data.raw' depends on all of them, but that doesn't matter since it's a static file; on the other hand, if it appeared first, then all the Lisp files would be recompiled when the data is modified, which is probably not what is desired in this case. - The method-form tokens provide a shorthand for defining methods on particular components.
-This part where ... is the component in question.
-In this case ... would expand to something like
+- The :serial t says that each sub-component of mod depends on the previous components, so that cooker.lisp depends-on reader.lisp, which depends-on utils.lisp.
+Also data.raw depends on all of them, but that doesn't matter since it's a static file; on the other hand, if it appeared first, then all the Lisp files would be recompiled when the data is modified, which is probably not what is desired in this case. - The method-form tokens provide a shorthand for defining methods on particular components.
+This part where \dots is the component in question.
+In this case \dots would expand to something like